 - Attending Prep or Year One in a State, Catholic or Independent School

-- Attending a school within a 50km radius of Yeerongpilly and/or Taigum
+- Attending a school within a 50km radius of Yeerongpilly, Taigum or Townsville

 How can my child access services at their school from Hear for Kids in School?

-Your child's school has to request this service using the Referral Form found below.
+Your child's school has to request this service using the relevant Referral Form found below.

 If you would like more information about Hear for Kids in School please contact the Hear for Kids in School Program Co-ordinator, Fiona Hansen at email@example.com or by phone on 07 3848 0080.

-This program supported by the Queensland Government through the Department of Education and Training, Non School Organisations (NSO) Program:
+This program supported by the Queensland Government through the Department of Education and Training, Specialist Disability Support in Schools (SDSS) program: